aws-ia/terraform-aws-eks-blueprints/docs/add-ons/nginx.md

 Other than handling Kubernetes ingress objects, this ingress controller can facilitate multi-tenancy and segregation of workload ingresses based on host name (host-based routing) and/or URL Path (path based routing).

-This add-on depends on [AWS Load Balancer Controller](aws-load-balancer-controller.md) in order to enable NLB support.

 ## Usage

 [Nginx Ingress Controller](kubernetes-addons/nginx-ingress/README.md) can be deployed by enabling the add-on via the following.